MlemandPurrs/CAmod/README.md

-This repository contains the Combined Arms mod, see [ModDB](https://www.moddb.com/mods/command-conquer-combined-arms) for further information, or visit the [Discord](https://discord.gg/CxFYWEJ)
+This repository contains a weird mod, be prepared to see lots of things that do not make sense.